Adashaw77/p8105_homework2_qs2200/p8105_homowork2_qs2200.md

 There are 60 distinct stations serve the A train.

 -   Of the stations that serve the A train, how many are ADA compliant?

+Of all stations that serve the A train, 144 stations are ADA compliant.